Ron Underwood: Mainstream breakthrough (1990–present)

-Following his critically acclaimed venture into television, Underwood moved into directing feature films.
+Following his critically acclaimed venture into children's television, Underwood moved into directing feature films.
 His first effort was Tremors starring Kevin Bacon, Fred Ward, Michael Gross, and Reba McEntire in her acting debut.
 Written and produced by his friends Brent Maddock & S. S. Wilson, it was released by Universal Studios in 1990.
 The film was well received by the critics and later established itself as a cult classic.

-Underwood received his first taste of commercial success with 1991's City Slickers, which starred Billy Crystal, Daniel Stern and Jack Palance, who won an Academy Award for his performance.
+Underwood received his first taste of commercial success with 1991's City Slickers, which starred Billy Crystal, Daniel Stern, Bruno Kirby and Jack Palance, who won an Academy Award for his performance.
+Billy Crystal was nominated for Best Actor in a Comedy or Musical in the Golden Globes for his role.
 The film made $179m worldwide with a budget of only $27m.
 It was the tenth most successful film released in 1991 (the fifth most successful in the US).

-His next film, also written by Maddock & Wilson, Heart and Souls (1993), was again well-received by critics but struggled at the box office (making a total of $16m in the US).
+Underwood joined Brent Maddock, S. S. Wilson and Nancy Roberts to form Stampede Entertainment that produced his next film, also written by Maddock & Wilson, Heart and Souls (1993).
+It was again well-received by critics but struggled at the box office (making a total of $16m in the US).
 It starred Robert Downey, Jr., Alfre Woodard, Kyra Sedgwick, Charles Grodin, Tom Sizemore, Elisabeth Shue and David Paymer.
-He followed this with Speechless (1994), written by Robert King and starring Michael Keaton and Geena Davis.
+He followed this with Speechless (1994), written by Robert King and starring Michael Keaton, Geena Davis and Christopher Reeve.
+Geena Davis was nominated for Best Actress in a Comedy or Musical in the Golden Globes for her performance.

 Given the opportunity to direct a big-budget film by Walt Disney Pictures in 1998, he was asked to direct Mighty Joe Young, a remake of the 1949 RKO film.
-The film, starring Charlize Theron in her first lead role, was nominated for the Academy Award for Visual Effects and featured some of the most sophisticated special effects seen in film up to that point, paving the way for later ape films like Peter Jackson's King Kong (2005).
+The film, starring Bill Paxton and Charlize Theron in her first lead role, was nominated for the Academy Award for Visual Effects and featured some of the most sophisticated visual effects seen in film up to that point, paving the way for later ape films like Peter Jackson's King Kong (2005).
 The special effects drove production costs to around $90m.

-Following Mighty Joe Young, Underwood began work on Eddie Murphy fronted The Adventures of Pluto Nash.
-The film also starred Rosario Dawson and was filmed in Montreal, Canada.
-Unfortunately for Underwood, the film was greeted with universally poor reception, and proved a box-office failure.
+Following Mighty Joe Young, Underwood began work on the Eddie Murphy fronted The Adventures of Pluto Nash.
+The film also starred Rosario Dawson, Joe Pantoliano and Pam Grier.
+The film was greeted with poor reception and became a major box office disappointment.